 The closing is scheduled when it is most convenient for all parties, so that all may attend.
-It is best for all parties be present at the closing, however, in some instances exceptions may be made.
-The closing should not be set until payoff figures are obtained, the new survey is done and reviewed by title company, and instructions and documents are sent to title company from the Lender.
-There may also be title matters to resolve prior to closing a transaction.
+It is best for all parties to be present at the closing, however, in some instances exceptions may be made.
+The closing should not be set until payoff figures are obtained, the new survey is completed and reviewed by the title company.
+Instructions and documents are then sent to the title company from the Lender.
+There may be title matters to resolve prior to closing a transaction.

 Once a closing date is scheduled, the amount of money for the Buyer(s) or Borrower(s) to bring to closing should be obtained from the Title Company.

-The transaction is closed by a experienced closer and documents are reviewed and signed at this time.
+The transaction is closed by an experienced closer, all documents are reviewed and signed at this time.
 A Photo ID must be brought to closing by the Buyer(s) and Seller(s), or Borrower(s) to verify the identity of who is signing the legal documents.
 Also, the Seller(s) will be required to provide a Social Security Number at closing.
-There may be other items such as proof of insurance, needed at closing when a Lender is involved.
+There may be other items such as proof of insurance needed at closing when a Lender is involved.
 Certified funds MUST be brought to closing, made payable to Guaranty Title Company Escrow Account.

-*Note: Certified funds are listed as cashier’s checks, cash or wire transfers, certified checks, or teller’s checks.
-A title Company cannot accept personal checks or credit union checks that do not have “Cashier’s Check” printed on check over $1,500.00.
+*Note: Certified funds are in the form of a cashier’s checks, cash, wire transfer, certified checks or teller’s checks.
+A title Company cannot accept personal checks or credit union checks that do not have “Cashier’s Check” printed on a check over $1,500.00.